 - Damage to wood requiring replacement.
 Homes along the coast often come with a strange furry coating, which is salt pulling inner cell structures out of the wood to the surface.
 Over time, the wood softens and crumbles inward, and fences, siding, and even structural beams could weaken and fail.

 - Mold damage, leading to repair or replacement.
 Mold can quickly build up in warmer weather, causing major damage to drywall, wood, flooring, and insulation.
 After a flood complete drying is necessary to stop the spread of mold.

 - Car damage, leading to the need to repair, replace, or repaint components.
 Anyone who has ever owned a car near saltwater knows the paint, metal, and even the glass can be slowly eaten away by the corrosion caused by salt in the air.

 - Sand isn’t quite as damaging as salt, with less innate corrosive properties, but can still cause major damage when driven by wind.
-Paint, metal, wood and concrete can be pitted over time by wind driven sand, and wear can also occur to the undercarriage of vehicles routinely driven in sandy areas.
-In addition, erosion is a serious concern in coastal areas, so when buying a home consider the cost of ground and vegetation retention or your hard won real estate may fall away into the sea!
+Paint, metal, wood and concrete can be pitted over time by wind-driven sand, and wear can also occur to the undercarriage of vehicles routinely driven in sandy areas.
+In addition, erosion is a serious concern in coastal areas, so when buying a home consider the cost of ground and vegetation retention or your hard-won real estate may fall away into the sea!

 Preventing salt & sand damage

 Specially treated materials can be used in the construction of new homes, and paints used to protect both homes and cars from salt air, spray, and water.
 If you plan on buying that beachfront home, consider these costs as part of your annual cost!
-Your real estate agent in San Francisco, California, can give you more insight if you choose beachfront property on the west coast.
+Your real estate agent in San Francisco, California, can give you more insight if you choose a beachfront property on the west coast.